 Nicky Hayden runs in the top three in World Superbike but falls short of becoming the first dual MotoGP/WSBK world champ.
 This is the prediction I most hope is wrong.
 It would be great for Nicky, a genuinely good guy with a hell of a work ethic, and it would be great for World Superbike, which I’m partial to, if we had an exciting run to the championship that could make history.
 But I fear it’s too much to ask.
 Kawasaki and Ducati will still be strong, Yamaha will probably improve and even if the new Honda CBR1000RR SP2 is great, there’s always a first-year learning curve.
 I hope a year from now I’m giving myself an F for this prediction.

 Manufacturers realize it’s not about retro, it’s about style.
-The two bikes above look quite different, but they have important qualities in common.
+The two bikes at right look quite different, but they have important qualities in common.
 They are functional, useful street bikes, and they have a sense of style.
 It used to be the “standard” was the boringest bike in the lineup.
 Think Suzuki Bandit or Honda 919.
 Worked fine, looked plain as mud.
 Manufacturers are learning that just because some of us want sensible ergonomics that doesn’t mean we want boring looks.
 So Yamaha makes the XSR900 out of the competent FZ-09, BMW pumps out R nineT derivatives to suit all tastes, and now Honda is bringing the CB1100 EX to the United States.
 I say Lemmy’s crazy to think Kawasaki will bring back the ZRX, but I do predict they will bring us the Z900R retro that's in the works, to provide an alternative to the Transformers styling of the rest of the Z line.
 Triumph will be emboldened by the reception to its Bonneville revamp and the Bobber and will double down with something new and weird for 2018.
 Winners will be stylish and creative modern interpretations of motorcycling's heritage, not mere visual clones of bikes from the 1960s through the 1980s.

 American manufacturers face their demons.
 Polaris will sell more motorcycles but it won’t be enough to offset weak sales of their off-road vehicles, snowmobiles and Slingshot, not to mention the huge costs of recalls for their RZR side-by-sides (and just this week they had a motorcycle recall).
 Meanwhile, Harley-Davidson faces stagnant sales and a massive debt load, which may have seemed like a good idea in this era of low interest rates (by some analyses, the lowest interest rates in the history of human civilization), but those rates can only go up from here.
 Fortunately, executives at both companies appear to understand they need to work their way out of these holes to reach more stable footing.